-(Interviewee from Mozambican University 2006)
+(Interviewee from Mozambican University, 2006)

-Such donors include the World Bank and the IMF, organisations that have been heavily criticised over recent years for pushing liberalisation and privatisation (Stiglitz 2002; Sachs 2005; Bond 2003), while ignoring factors such as corruption (Hanlon 2004; De Renzio and Hanlon 2007).
-Indeed, it has recently been argued that at a time when countries in Asia were investing in healthcare and education, African governments were slashing the budgets of clinics and schools in response to IMF and World Bank policy (Commission for Africa 2005).
-In debt, developing countries have often not had the available finance to subsidise their enterprises and have not been able to obtain new loans unless they agreed to reforms (Chandra 1992).
+Such donors include the World Bank and the IMF, organisations that have been heavily criticised over recent years for pushing liberalisation and privatisation (Stiglitz, 2002; Sachs, 2005; Bond, 2003), while ignoring factors such as corruption (Hanlon, 2004; De Renzio and Hanlon, 2007).
+Indeed, it has recently been argued that at a time when countries in Asia were investing in healthcare and education, African governments were slashing the budgets of clinics and schools in response to IMF and World Bank policy (Commission for Africa, 2005).
+In debt, developing countries have often not had the available finance to subsidise their enterprises and have not been able to obtain new loans unless they agreed to reforms (Chandra, 1992).

-There are two main problems with foreign aid.
+There are two main problems with external aid.
 Firstly, Mozambique has struggled to maintain debt repayments.
 Prior to the G8 summit in 2006, the World Bank and IMF cancelled the debt of 18 highly indebted poor countries, including Mozambique, and it was estimated that Mozambique would initially save USD 55 million every year.
-However, by the following September, the World Bank and Mozambique had already signed a loan agreement for USD 120 million for poverty relief (Jensen 2005), which would presumably increase its debt repayments for the future.
-Secondly, foreign aid has come with stringent conditions attached, centring on a reduction in state expenditure, the phasing out of protective tariffs and increased privatization (EIU 2001).
+However, by the following September, the World Bank and Mozambique had already signed a loan agreement for USD 120 million for poverty relief (Jensen, 2005), which would presumably increase its debt repayments for the future.
+Secondly, external aid expectedly came with stringent conditions attached, centring on a reduction in state expenditure, the phasing out of protective tariffs and increased privatization (EIU, 2001).
 Although there have been some conflicts between the IMF and World Bank and the Mozambican government on reforms, the government has generally complied with the conditions, even going so far as to state publicly that unwanted policies were their policies.
-In the case of the cashew nut processing industries, for example, the government was forced to say that liberalisation and privatisation were their own measures, even though it did not agree with them (Dijkstra 2002).
-A third problem is that foreign donors can dominate policy-making, and thus reduce the host country's ability to set its own agenda, and at the same time, the employment of foreign staff for key civil service positions can lead to a two tier payment scale, encouraging 'clientelism and multiemployment' (EIU 2006).
-In the area of transport and infrastructure, World Bank aid has included a Railways and Ports Restructuring Project (US\$ 100million - FY00), aiming to increase the operating efficiency of the three major port-rail systems in Mozambique; the Roads and Bridges Project (US\$ 162 million - FY02), to improve road infrastructure, sector policies, and management; and the Beira Railway Project (US\$ 110million - FY05), intended to improve cost-effectiveness and efficiency for freight and passenger rail transport in the Zambezi Valley and beyond (IMF 2006).
+In the case of the cashew nut processing industries, for example, the government was forced to say that liberalisation and privatisation were their own measures, even though it did not agree with them (Dijkstra, 2002).
+A third problem is that foreign donors can dominate policy-making, and thus reduce the host country's ability to set its own agenda, and at the same time, the employment of foreign staff for key civil service positions can lead to a two tier payment scale, encouraging clientalism and multi-employment'(EIU, 2006).

+To provide an example of the continued reliance on donors, in the area of transport and infrastructure, the World Bank has three active projects: the Railways and Ports Restructuring Project (US\$100million- FY00) which aims at increasing the operating efficiency of the three major port-rail systems in Mozambique; the Roads and Bridges Project (US\$162 million- FY02) which aims at improving road infrastructure, sector policies, and management; and the Beira Railway Project (US\$110million- FY05) which aims to improve the cost-effectiveness and efficiency for freight and passenger rail transport in the Zambezi Valley and beyond (IMF, 2006).